Revamp your whole house for 2021 at this Home Depot sale

 _________________________________________________________

-This sleek, mid-century look cabinet will add style to any room, not to mention extra storage.
+This sleek, midcentury-style cabinet will add flair to any room, not to mention extra storage.
 Who doesn’t need more storage?

 _________________________________________________________